Lillian (given name)

-Lillian, also spelt Lilian, Lilliann, or Lilliane, is a female given name.
+Lillian, also spelled Lilian, Lilliann, or Lilliane, is a female given name.
 Its origin is the Latin word Lilium (lily).

 In French, Lilian ([li.ljɑ̃]) is the male form of the name, while Liliane is the female form.
 The first time this name became popular was in the early 1700s, with the expansion of the French colonial empire around the world.